microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/components/picker.md

 ## Microsoft Graph permissions

 Permissions required by this component depend on the data that you want to retrieve with it from Microsoft Graph.
-Microsoft Graph Toolkit checks that the current user has consented to at least one of the supplied `scopes`.
+Microsoft Graph Toolkit verifies that the current user has consented to at least one of the supplied `scopes`.
 For more information about permissions, see the Microsoft Graph [permissions reference](../../permissions-reference.md).

 ## Authentication